atlasphp/Atlas.Orm/docs/record-sets.md

 $removedRecords = $threadRecordSet->removeAllBy(['author_id' => '5']);
 ```

-!!! note
+> **Note:**
   This only removes them from the RecordSet; it does not delete them
   from the database.
 If you need to delete a record from the database, see the
   sections on Marking Records for Deletion and deleting Records.